luciano-ilha/ruby-web-scraper/README.md

 - First type your name.
 - Choose a number between 1 and 161.
+- Choose zero (0) to se the whole series list.

 ## ✒️ Authors <a name = "author"></a>